 Not terrible (except for that red and green combo mentioned above), but definitely nowhere near finished.
 I mean hello, I don’t even have a throw pillow in there.

-Here is my design plan for the room:
+Here is my design plan for the office:

 When we first moved into our house, we painted the walls green and the trim white.
 We moved in the bookcase, the chaise and the desk and then basically started using the room a dumping ground for things without a home.